 Remember when I said it was 4/20?
 Funny moving to the West Coast will also turn you back into a pothead.
 Brownies.
 I have Brownies in the near future.
 And that’s about all I can say.
 What was the point of this post again?

 This is the Skallywagon, which is where I currently sleep at night.
 We have one other bus named Betsy.
 Both of these buses are currently home.
 We were joking the other night about how I’m the only member who has slept on all the buses.
 Yeah, I get around like that.

 So much has happened in the last week.
 I’ll blog about some of the other highlights later.
 Three members, one dog, and one bus, Snailing Away, or the Snail for short left this week so they could get the bus registered in Oregon.
 I had my first media interview this morning while sitting outside of a Starbucks in Fortuna.
 Guess where I’m writing this from?
 We’ll be getting a lot of press in the next couple of weeks so this is something I have to get used to.
 Acclimating is my middle name right now.
 I’ve done a ton of volunteer work this month and my clothes are currently falling off.
 I am getting stronger by the day.
 And tanner.
 The days are getting hotter and I’ll be in Eel River by the end of the week.
 The dogs will probably join me.
 All five of them.

-Blog and Travel Advice from one solo traveler on a frugal budget.
+General and Solo Travel Advice for people on a frugal budget.